-A previous rapid provisional funding algorithm report published on June 1, 2023, for EGFR-positive NSCLC incorporated our recommendations for the following drugs: afatinib (Giotrif), amivantamab (Rybrevant), atezolizumab (Tecentriq), erlotinib (Tarceva), gefitinib (Iressa), nivolumab (Opdivo), osimertinib (Tagrisso), pembrolizumab (Keytruda), and pemetrexed (Alimta).
+A previous rapid Provisional Funding Algorithm report published on June 1, 2023, for EGFR-positive NSCLC incorporated CDA-AMC recommendations for the following drugs: afatinib (Giotrif), amivantamab (Rybrevant), atezolizumab (Tecentriq), erlotinib (Tarceva), gefitinib (Iressa), nivolumab (Opdivo), osimertinib (Tagrisso), pembrolizumab (Keytruda), and pemetrexed (Alimta).

-All the previously listed drugs received a positive reimbursement recommendation from CADTH, with the exception of gefitinib (Iressa), for which the Canadian Expert Drug Advisory Committee (CEDAC) issued a do not list recommendation in 2004.
-However, subsequent evidence became available following the publication of findings from the IPASS trial, which resulted in a few jurisdictions now funding gefitinib in the first-line setting.
+All of the previously listed drugs have received a positive reimbursement recommendation from CDA-AMC, with the exception of gefitinib (Iressa), for which the Canadian Expert Drug Advisory Committee (CEDAC) issued a do not list recommendation in 2004; however, subsequent evidence became available following the publication of findings from the IPASS trial, which resulted in some jurisdictions now funding gefitinib in the first-line setting.

-In this rapid algorithm report, the purpose is to incorporate the CDA-AMC reimbursement recommendation for osimertinib (Tagrisso) in combination with pemetrexed and platinum-based chemotherapy for the first-line treatment of patients with locally advanced (not amenable to curative therapies) or metastatic NSCLC whose tumours have EGFR exon 19 deletions or exon 21 (L858R) substitution mutations.
+A previous rapid algorithm report published in December 2024 incorporated the CDA-AMC reimbursement recommendation for osimertinib (Tagrisso) in combination with pemetrexed and platinum-based chemotherapy for the first-line treatment of patients with locally advanced (not amenable to curative therapies) or metastatic NSCLC whose tumours have EGFR exon 19 deletions or exon 21 (L858R) substitution mutations.